Kartikdixit2468/Oratio/replit.md

 ## Backend Architecture

 The backend is built with FastAPI, leveraging async support for high-performance API and WebSocket handling.
-Data is primarily stored in Replit Database, utilizing a collections-based structure with prefixed keys for organization.
-A custom CRUD wrapper (`ReplitDB` class) facilitates structured data operations, and auto-ID generation ensures consistent indexing.
+Data is stored exclusively in **Replit Database**, utilizing a collections-based structure with prefixed keys for organization.
+A custom CRUD wrapper (`ReplitDB` class in `backend/app/replit_db.py`) facilitates structured data operations with auto-ID generation for consistent indexing.
 ISO timestamp strings are used for date/time storage.
+The system implements **aggressive caching (60-90s TTL) with smart cache invalidation** on all mutations to maximize performance while maintaining data freshness.
 For authentication, Oratio integrates with Replit Auth for seamless user identification and uses a session token-based system for API requests, with a fallback token-based system for local development.

 ## AI Integration